-- Lower Income Access to Opportunity High local employment in service industry at resort, hotel and other tourist-serving businesses contributes to the need for housing affordable to lower income households.
-To address this, Policy 4E grants exceptions for affordable housing projects, and supportive Policies for Housing Goal #5 provides for the preservation of lower income housing opportunities. - Transportation and Housing- Through community workshops, rResidents and stakeholders have indicated there is a need for improved transit use and better access ithroughouth the community.
-In areas where higher density is preferred, such as the Airport Area, access to various transportation options will increase local economic development potential, physical mobility, employment and housing mobility. - Displacement of Residents As the cost of housing continues to-rises, there are is continued limitations on housing options for the younger and older populations. -During community workshops, residents indicated the desire to improve access to housing options throughout various life stages.
-This includes rental and ownership opportunities, as well as and options for persons with various incomes and household needs.
-The ability to age-in-place, not necessarily within an owned single-family home, but within a senior living community in Newport Beach, place was identified as a major priority given the stated aging population. - Preserving Economic Integrity As the RHNA obligations in the City haves increased significantly, increasing development capacity has also increased the project cost for services and land has become scarce.
-The members of City's Hhousing Eelement Update Andvisory Committee, its elected officials and a number of residents have expressed the desire to considered housing need in conjunction with the need for economic development in the community to ensure an appropriate balance. - Alternative Means to Accommodate Affordable Housing Throughout the outreach and consultation process, the public stakeholders,-decision-makers and housing advocates have expressed at many meetings and workshops a desire to seek alternatives to accommodating affordable housing in a high-cost market.
-This includes ADU development, inclusionary housing options, funding and financing mechanisms thate further these opportunities.
-The community has expressed thate ADUs represent the single greatest opportunity to accommodate affordable housing in the community and recommended the inclusion of policies and programs to encourage them.
+- Lower Income Access to Opportunity High local employment in service industry at resort, hotel, restaurants, and other tourist-serving businesses contributes to the need for housing affordable to lower income households.
+To address this, Policy 4E grants exceptions for affordable housing projects, and supportive Policies for Housing Goal #5 provides for the preservation of lower income housing opportunities. - Transportation and Housing Through community workshops, residents and stakeholders have indicated there is a need for improved transit use and better access throughout the community.
+In areas where higher density is preferred, such as the Airport Area, access to various transportation options will increase local economic development potential, physical mobility, employment and housing mobility. - Displacement of Residents As the cost of housing rises, there are continued limitations on housing options for the younger and older populations.
+During community workshops, residents indicated the desire to improve access to housing options throughout various life stages.
+This includes rental and ownership opportunities, as well as options for persons with various incomes and household needs.
+The ability to age-in-place, not necessarily within an owned single-family home, but within a senior living community in Newport Beach, was identified as a major priority given the City's aging population. - Preserving Economic Integrity As the RHNA obligations in the City have increased significantly, increasing development capacity has also increased the project cost for services and land has become scarce.
+The members of City's Housing Element Update Advisory Committee, its elected officials and a number of residents have expressed the need to balance housing with the need for economic development in the community to foster access to services and jobs. - Alternative Means to Accommodate Affordable Housing Throughout the outreach and consultation process, the public stakeholders decision-makers and housing advocates have expressed at many meetings and workshops a desire to seek alternatives to accommodating affordable housing in a high-cost market.
+This includes ADU development, inclusionary housing options, and funding and financing mechanisms that further these opportunities.
+The community has expressed that ADUs represent the single greatest opportunity to accommodate affordable housing within existing established high-resource neighborhoods and recommended the inclusion of policies and programs to encourage them.